esbanarango/ember-model-validator/README.md

 });

 `````
-After setting the validationces on your model you will be able to:
+After setting the validations on your model you will be able to:

 ````js
 import Ember from 'ember';